Owning a snake is simple, right?

 Whatever your snake’s requirements, you need to be able to monitor the temperature and humidity levels.
 To measure humidity you need a hygrometer.
 We recommend getting a combination hygrometer/thermometer, since you need both anyway.
 No sense in buying, and then having to install, two separate gauges.

 There are a lot of options on the market, but there is no need to get something fancy and expensive.
-A simple snake terrarium thermometer and hygrometer like this one from Repti Zoo is perfect.
+A simple snake terrarium thermometer and hygrometer like the ones reviewed here are perfect.

 It is inexpensive, but gives you everything you need.
 It has a suction cup so you can simply stick it to the inside of the terrarium.
 The large digital readout is easy to see, so you’ll always know if you need to make any adjustments to your snake’s environment.